WWJ-TV: Legacy of WGPR-TV

-300 surviving episodes of The Scene were rebroadcast starting in January 1995 via Detroit-area cable-access television alongside repeats of The New Dance Show.
+Three hundred surviving episodes of The Scene were rebroadcast starting in January 1995 via Detroit-area cable-access television alongside repeats of The New Dance Show.
 Nat Morris has frequently made public appearances over the years embracing the legacy of The Scene, with one cast reunion in 2017 intentionally falling on his 70th birthday, quipping, "I didn't want to throw two parties."
 Another reunion of dancers from both The Scene and The New Dance Show took place during the Detroit Cultural Center's 2021 Dlectricity festival, with Morris as emcee.
 When noting the lasting influence The Scene has had in the community, Morris said, "We captured a period of Detroit...
 We were captured at our finest."

-In 2021, Bruiser Brigade, a Detroit hip-hop collective led by Danny Brown, released an album titled TV62, a direct reference to WGPR, with the station's historic butterfly logo featured on the cover.
+In 2021, Bruiser Brigade, a Detroit hip-hop collective led by Danny Brown, released an album titled TV62.
+The album directly references WGPR, with the station's historic butterfly logo featured on the cover.
 Jade Gomez of Paste noted that the album "feels like flipping through television channels" and "submerges" the audience "into their own playful public access show".